top of page

 Introduction 🌟

-The U.S. housing market has experienced persistent home price increases over the past decade, fueled by a combination of strong demand, limited supply, and macroeconomic forces.
-According to the National Association of Realtors, the median U.S. home price rose 12% year-over-year in 2024, with some metropolitan areas seeing increases of 20% or more.
+The U.S. housing market has experienced sustained home price growth over the past decade, driven by a mix of strong demand, constrained supply, and broader economic forces.
+According to the National Association of Realtors, the median U.S. home price increased 12%Ā year-over-year in 2024, with some metropolitan areas recording gains of 20%Ā or more—underscoring how competitive and supply-constrained many markets remain.

 Supply Constraints and Their Impact on Prices šŸ—ļø